Notes from the Test Kitchen:

 6Dump out onto a floured board and roll into a ball.
 Wrap in plastic wrap and refrigerate for 30 minutes.

 7Cut the dough in half.
 Roll each piece on a well-floured board into a circle, rolling from the center to the edge, turning and flouring the dough to make sure it doesn't stick to the board.
+Spray the bottom of a pie pan with PAM Bakers.
 Fold the dough in half, place in pie pan.
-Repeat with the top crust.
+Repeat rolling process for the top crust.

 8Sprinkle 1 tablespoon flour on the inside of the bottom crust.